shicoded/polynomial-regression/README.md

 ********
 ## Contact
-For any questions or to get in touch, contact me via email at 12shim73@gmail.com or connect with me on LinkedIn: [Shima Soleymanipour](https://linkedin.com/in/shima-soleymanipour).
+For any questions or to get in touch, feel free to contact me via email at 12shim73@gmail.com or on LinkedIn: [Shima Soleymanipour](https://linkedin.com/in/shima-soleymanipour).